aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```bash
 vi /etc/snort/snort.conf
 ```
-> (Remember: editing using vi involves pressing “i” to insert/edit text, then *Esc*,
+> (Remember: editing using vi involves pressing "i" to insert/edit text, then *Esc*,

-> “:wq” to write changes and quit)
+> ":wq" to write changes and quit)

-Comment out the line starting with “output …”
+Comment out the line starting with "output …"
 > (Put a \# in front of it)

 Add the following line:
 `output alert_fast`
 > **Help with find in vi:** the find command in vi is the / character (forward slash) .
-When **NOT in insert mode** (pressing Esc will get you out of insert mode if you need to), to find “output” you could enter / output \[+ PRESS ENTER\] Then press the n character to find the next output and the next and the next and the next etc.
+When **NOT in insert mode** (pressing Esc will get you out of insert mode if you need to), to find "output" you could enter / output \[+ PRESS ENTER\] Then press the n character to find the next output and the next and the next and the next etc.
 >
-> If there is still no alert file in /var/log/snort/, you may need to edit /etc/snort/snort.debian.conf, to use the correct interface (for example, eth1 if the output of “ifconfig” does not contain “eth0”).
+> If there is still no alert file in /var/log/snort/, you may need to edit /etc/snort/snort.debian.conf, to use the correct interface (for example, eth1 if the output of "ifconfig" does not contain "eth0").

 Start Snort: